Nageswar-Sahoo/Computer-Vision-Project/capstrone_3/README.md

 -------------------------------------------
 As the given dataset does not have annotated data from the mask image we have generated the bounding coordinate for thing/instance segment and we have inverted the image and generated the bounding coordinate for stuff segment.
-We have used cv2 connectedComponents along with pycocotools mask API to get the required bounding box .

-and With the help of custom code we have converted the concret dataset into COCO dataset format which can be used for training the detr .
+We have used cv2 connectedComponents along with pycocotools mask API to get the required bounding box and With the help of custom code we have converted the concret dataset into COCO dataset format .

 Details code use to generate bounding box in COCO dataset format from the given mask images can be found here : https://github.com/Nageswar-Sahoo/Computer-Vision-Project/blob/main/capstrone_3/MaskToBoundingBox.py.
 This will generate coco annotated json file instances_train2017 , instances_val2017 , instances_test2017